64kramsystem/personal_notes/zfs.md

 zpool export <device_or_mountpoint>
 ```

-Detach a device from a pool.
+Detach a device from a pool (/mirror).

 ```sh
 zpool detach <pool> <device>